MarzioHr/Asmis_System/README.md

 *'eventlog.events' table sample data:*
 ![events data table](https://i.imgur.com/fHOB8jz.png)

-### MySQL connection in Python Code and security measures
+### MySQL connection in Python Code and Security Measures
 For the MySQL database insert, update, and read operations, a user is required.
 For this project, the user 'client'@'localhost' was created which is used for all interface operations.
 Prior to executing any operations, the python code needs to authenticate with the database.
 Instead of adding the MySQL username and password into the code as plain text, I have opted to encrypt the credentials and store them as a binary file in the 'config' folder for security purposes (using Fernet to encrypt).
 The encryption script and clear text credentials prior to encryption can be viewed in the 'setup' folder.
 When running the project, the 'dbconnection' module will attempt to decrypt the credentials binary file using the credentials.bin file stored in the same 'config' folder.
 Only if that is successful, the interface will be able to operate (search, edit, login, register).
 In an actual deployment, you would be able to limit the 'config' folder access controls, so that only the code is able to access the folder and read the 'credentials.bin' and 'key.bin' files, not the user himself.
 This would make it difficult for the user to obtain the actual credentials and connect to the database directly.

 Another layer of security is provided by the application of the least privilege principle.
 The user 'client'@'localhost' is only granted privileges that are vital for the interface operations.
 These are mainly select (for search and login), insert (for registration) and update (for edit) rights for the specific data tables.
 This ensures that in case of a breach or sql injection attack using this user, the data that may be effected is limited.
 A full list of granted privileges for the user can be seen here: